 - Keep their sitting area cramped-free.

 This is key to a pleasant trip.
 I cannot stand cramped areas and neither can my kids.
-They have their own travel bags that they keep in the front seat with them but they’re only allowed playing with one toy/game at a time.
-Otherwise someone is always complaining that someone else’s things are in their space.
+They have their own travel bags that they keep in the front seat with them but they’re only allowed to play with one toy/game at a time.
+Otherwise, someone is always complaining that someone else’s things are in their space.

 - Provide mini fans in case they get extra hot.